SGDInstitute/apollo/content/collections/pages/mblgtacc/policies.md

                     type: text
                     text: 'Please honor any accommodation or accessibility needs provided to attendees.
 Do not inhibit the assistance provided to and/or used by attendees such as ASL interpreters, reserved seating, service animals, or other types of services/equipment.'
           -
-            type: list_item
+            type: listItem
             content:
               -
                 type: paragraph
                 content:
                   -
                     type: text
-                    text: 'Consider how your identities impact the space you''re in.
-There are numerous intersections of identities present and it is vital to give room to those who are often denied the ability to take up space.'
+                    text: "Consider how your identities impact the space you're in.
+There are numerous intersections of identities present and it is vital to give room to those who are often denied the ability to take up space."
           -
-            type: list_item
+            type: listItem
             content:
               -
                 type: paragraph